MatchPoints 2026: Parallel Sessions

 Inês Breda, Senior Manager of Global Partnerships and Alliances, Water & Climate Partnerships, Grundfos:

-Volatility in a slow motion picture: A Human Pursuit for Resilience
+Volatility in Slow Motion: A Human Pursuit for Resilience

 Boris Brorman Jensen, Independent Architect and Consultant in Landscape- and Urban Planning: